Steve Dance: Career

 Dance has been racing since he was 21 and has worked his way through different formulas winning championships along the way.

-Initially, he began in the Super Rod formula racing with the locally based Spedeworth International racing at Wimbledon and Aldershot.
-These cars were mainly 3-litre Ford Capris.
-He built his own cars from scratch with a group of friends and made a name for himself as a respected innovative driver.
-He travelled across the country competing for points to qualify for championships.
-In 1980, he moved to the 1600cc Hot Rods and for a short period of time he raced both achieving London Champion title in both cars.
-After this title, he became the English Champion in the Hot Rods.
+Initially, he started his racing career in the Super Rod formula with Speedworth International at Wimbledon and Aldershot, driving 3-liter Ford Capris.
+Building his cars from scratch with friends, he became known as an innovative and respected driver.
+Competing nationwide for points to qualify for championships, he eventually moved to 1600cc Hot Rods in 1980.
+During a brief period, he raced in both categories, earning the title of London Champion in both.
+Following this success, he went on to become the English Champion in the Hot Rods division.

 In 1989, a new formula was introduced, the Intersaloons.
 These were similar to the Hot Rods but the engine could be as large as 2-litres.
 One of the main challenges that Dance was looking forward to in this series was the move from small ovals to circuits.
 This progression suited Dance's driving skills.
 He particularly enjoyed racing at Lydden Hill and in 1991 he won the championship.

 When in 1994, the Eurocar package was brought in it introduced a whole new concept in racing in this country.
 It promoted showmanship and family entertainment allowing the spectators access to the pits, the cars and the race teams.
 The cars were 2900cc Ford Mondeo's and as with previous formulas Dance learnt about and then built his own cars.
 This time it was with added help of his two nephews, Dean and Adam who had been supporting him over the seasons.
 Due to being involved from a young age they are as skilled as any other mechanics on the circuit.
 Eurocar racing introduced Dance to more new tracks like Donington, Castle Combe, Mallory Park and Brands Hatch.